 Early Childhood Education

-Our accredited and acclaimed preschool program in Portland continues to grow, with 60 children this year in three classrooms.
+Our accredited and acclaimed preschool program in Portland continues to grow, with over 80 children this year in five classrooms (including, for the first time, infants and 1-2 year olds!)
 The program draws on the “High Scope” curriculum, a Reggio-Emilia based, student-led approach in which teachers and students to work together to create an active and joyful classroom where learning and play intersect.
-Through scholarships, we help defray the cost of additional days of care, and this year we also fully supported a student to be a part of our school.
+Through scholarships, we help defray the cost of additional days of care.
 Scholarships are awarded based on need, taking into consideration a family’s total financial circumstances.

 Adult Jewish Learning